sdthornton/css-style-guide/README.md

     }
     ```

-  + Delcare @extends first, then @includes, and then the rest of the declarations
+  + Delcare @extends first, followed by @includes, and then the rest of your declarations

     ```scss
     // Bad